pubnub/c-sharp/unity/README.md

 #### Prerequisites
 + Install a free Full version of Unity 4 Pro from http://unity3d.com/unity/download/ (Unity 4 is recommended, but current/later versions should be ok).
 MonoDevelop IDE tool will be installed as part of Unity to write C# scripts.
 + For Unity, JSONFX (1.4 mod by TowerOBricks) is needed for the serialization library.
-To use JSONFX we use the pre-processor directive.
-This JSON serialization works on all distort of Unity.
+To use JSONFX we use the pre-processor directive `USE_JSONFX_UNITY_IOS` which works on all unity distros.

-`USE_JSONFX_UNITY_IOS`

-Please note the other serialization libraries used in the pubnub.cs class are the default from the builtin .NET class (activated when the pre-compiler directive USE_DOTNET_SERIALIZATION is used) and Newtonsoft.Json (activated when neither USE_JSONFX nor USE_DOTNET_SERIALIZATION is defined).
-The directive USE_JSONFX uses the latest version of JSONFx, but this is not supported on unity.
+Please note the other serialization libraries used in the pubnubCore.cs and pubnubUnity.cs classes are the default from the builtin .NET class (activated when the pre-compiler directive USE_DOTNET_SERIALIZATION is used), the Newtonsoft.Json (activated when neither USE_JSONFX nor USE_DOTNET_SERIALIZATION is defined) and the latest version JSONFX (activated when the directive USE_JSONFX is defined) are not supported on unity.

-`USE_JSONFX` works only for non-unity clients.

-The other pre-processor directive:
-`USE_JSONFX_UNITY` (uses JSONFx 1.4 dll) works only for UNITY_STANDALONE or UNITY_WEBPLAYER or UNITY_ANDROID and NOT for UNITY_IOS.
-This directive is not-recommended to use in this version.
+The directive `USE_JSONFX_UNITY` (uses JSONFx 1.4 dll) works only for UNITY_STANDALONE or UNITY_WEBPLAYER or UNITY_ANDROID and NOT for UNITY_IOS.
+This directive is not recommended to use in this version.

 #### To run the unit tests, in addition to the above, you need to
 1. Import UnityTestTools package (this is already present in the Pubnub client code under the path Assets/UnityTestTools) into your Assets. (https://www.assetstore.unity3d.com/#/content/13802)